 Some grammatical and usage constraints when you translate thank you to Chinese

 多谢 – “duoxie”

-So you might start a speech with 多谢 “duoxie” to the audience, and then when you finish an hour later, you might then say 多谢了 “duoxie le” to thank them for what they have just done.
+So you might start a speech with 多谢 “duoxie” to the audience for attending, and then when you finish an hour later, you might then say 多谢了 “duoxie le” to again thank them for actually sitting through the speech.

 感谢 – “ganxie”

 Let’s think about 感谢 “gan xie”.
 I mentioned that 感 “gan” means “to feel” in this context.
 So if I say 感谢 “gan xie” I’m saying that I feel thankful.
 It’s quite formal like 多谢 “duo xie” but also it’s rather personal, not as appropriate for a business meeting for example, but maybe a theatre performer at the end of a show might want to express their thanks for listening by saying 感谢 “gan xie”.

 If you do say 感谢 “gan xie” remember that the hidden subject is “I”.
 You are actually saying “I feel thankful”, even though you don’t actually say the word “I”, it’s implied by the grammar.
 So you wouldn’t say something like “I’m sure my cousin would 感谢 “ganxie” you for attending his wedding today”, but you could say “I 感谢 “ganxie” you for attending my cousin’s wedding today”.

 When people give you things like envelopes or business cards, it´s best to take them with two hands and say “xie xie”.
 Someone from an older generation might also nod their head, almost like a bow, and in some cases people even clasp one fist inside the other hand as they say it, see the picture of Jackie Chan below.

 Conclusion – how to translate thank you to Chinese

 Well, I hope that helped, gan xie for reading this Article.
 If you want to learn to count in Chinese, I have written a nice little page on it here.